 In Torquay, you can’t miss out on seeing Bells Beach, one of the most famous surf beaches in the world.
 Home to the Rip Curl Pro surfing competition each year, Bells is infamous for its massive waves which you can see from the viewing platforms at either end of the beach.

 From Torquay the road heads inland for a short while before joining up with the coast again at Anglesea.
 From here you’ll have the coast on your left until you reach Apollo Bay.
-Next stop is the official start of the Great Ocean Road, just a few kilometres outside the town of Aireys Inlet.
+Next stop is the official start of the Great Ocean Road route, just a few kilometres outside the town of Aireys Inlet.

 Must See Stop: Great Ocean Road Memorial Arch

 From the arch it is a spectacular winding 12km coastal drive to the lovely little town of Lorne.
-Take a stroll around the shops and a walk down tot he Lorne Swing Bridge that runs over the Erskine River before grabbing some lunch.
+Take a stroll around the shops and a walk down to the Lorne Swing Bridge that runs over the Erskine River before grabbing some lunch.

 Must See Stop: Lorne